feagi/brain-visualizer/rust_extensions/README.md

 ### Integration

-The built library is automatically copied to `godot_source/addons/feagi_rust_deserializer/` and loaded by Godot through the `.gdextension` configuration file.
+Built libraries are automatically copied to their respective addon directories and loaded by Godot through `.gdextension` configuration files.

 ## Usage